elgorrion/exeqpdal/docs/troubleshooting.md

 ### If you see this error:
 ```
-PDALExecutionError: PDAL pipeline execution failed
+PipelineError: Pipeline execution failed: PDAL pipeline execution failed
 ```

-**This means**: PDAL ran successfully, but your pipeline configuration or data has a problem.
+**This means**: `Pipeline` called the PDAL CLI, which returned a non-zero exit status.
+The wrapped `PDALExecutionError` usually contains the precise CLI stderr explaining what went wrong.

 ### Common causes and solutions: